 Get started with IT at UWE Bristol

 Welcome to your UWE Bristol IT quick help guide.
-Work through the following short video clips to help with a smooth start to computing at UWE.
-If you need further assistance, use the link on the left hand side to contact IT Services or visit an IT Service Desk.
+Working through the following topics will help you with a smooth start to computing at UWE Bristol.

 1. Your username and password

-Your UWE username and password will have been e-mailed to your personal email address.
-If you have not received these e-mails, contact an Information Point, and they will be able to provide them, in person, via email, or over the telephone.
+Your UWE Bristol username and password will be emailed to your personal email address.
+If you have not received these emails contact an Information Point.

 2. Logging onto a student computer